rchsmohsin/ThePhoenixBot/README.md

+# Steps to edit this project (for RCHS club members)
+## Edit [bot.py](https://github.com/rchsmohsin/the-phoenix-bot/blob/master/bot.py) with whatever changes you'd like to make.
+## Edit [requirements.txt](https://github.com/rchsmohsin/the-phoenix-bot/blob/master/requirements.txt) if you added any libraries to the python code.
+At the top of the code there should be some libraries, you'll see `import LIBRARYNAME `.
+If I were adding one of these, I would go to the requirements file and type in `LIBRARYNAME` on a new line.
+## Propose changes to the files.
+Whenever you're finished with your edits, or along the way, you can press the green button that you'll see at the bottom that says "Propose Changes" or something like that.
+When you do that, it should create a separate branch for you.
+You can then make a pull request to merge your branch with the `master` branch.
+That request will have to be approved by me or another admin.

 # Hosting telegram bot on [Heroku](https://heroku.com) for free.
 Easy way to host your python telegram bot on Heroku Make an account on here if you'd like to host a bot yourself.

+# Steps to Create Your Own Bot
 ## Deploying via [Heroku Toolbelt](https://toolbelt.heroku.com/) (CLI)
 Install [Heroku Toolbelt](https://toolbelt.heroku.com/), then:
 ### Clone repository